-^{}Changed from "infringed" by Gilbert Jr.

-write to the Librarian requesting that the books be retained, he wrote asking if by any chance he had sent such a letter without his knowledge, adding that his new approach was not to be considered acquiescence on his part in such a letter, but merely a request for a copy of the letter.
+When a new Librarian was appointed, the Board approached the Carpenters again and drafted letters for Gilbert Jr. to sign, saying that he had violated Mrs Eddy's literary rights in publishing in book form letters which Mrs Eddy had written to Gilbert Sr. With the change of only one word, he agreed to sign; and in due course received word from Archibald McLeish, the new Librarian, that the two books were being removed from the Congressional Library and returned to him.
+Days went by and the books never turned up.
+So, knowing that a Christian Scientist in Worcester, Mass. had tried to have his (Gilbert Jr.'s) permission to write to the Librarian requesting that the books be retained, Gilbert wrote asking if by any chance this man had sent such a letter without his knowledge.
+Gilbert added that his new approach was not to be considered acquiescence on his part in such a letter, but merely a request for a copy of the letter.
 Guessing what had happened, this Worcester Scientist wrote off to McLeish without further ado, and a day or two after that, the Carpenters received a second letter from the Librarian stating that the demand for the book was such that he wished to retain it.
-Later he requested a further copy because the two he had were falling to pieces, and Gilbert Jr. sent one.
+Later he requested a further copy because the two the library had were falling to pieces, and Gilbert Jr. sent one.

-Among those who read the book was Mr. John V. Dittemore, whose wife told the Carpenters that if he had had access to the book earlier, he never would have written of Mrs. Eddy in the way he did.
-Shortly after reading the Carpenter book he wrote the Directors acknowledging them as head of the C. S. movement, and three months later he died.
-The reading of the book brought him back to the fold.
+Among those who read the book was Mr John V. Dittemore, whose wife told the Carpenters that if he had had access to the book earlier, he never would have written of Mrs Eddy in the way he did.
+Shortly after reading the Carpenter book, he wrote the Directors acknowledging them as head of the C.S. movement, and three months later, in May 1937, he died.
+The reading of the book had brought him back to the fold.

-The Carpenters carried on with their collecting of items by and about Mrs. Eddy, and soon had several volumes in book form which like their predecessors went into the Congressional Library, but were privately printed and never went on sale.
+The Carpenters carried on with their collecting of items by and about Mrs Eddy, and soon had several volumes in book form which, like their predecessors, went into the Congressional Library, but were privately printed and never went on sale.

-The Directors, under pressure by the "sixth Director" Miss Warren (corresponding secretary), then made a determined effort to put an end to the damage they felt that possession by the Carpenters of all their things might mean.
-Accordingly, she came down to Providence and was told by Gilbert Carpenter Jr. that if she found anything which the Board felt they ought not have, she should take it away.
+The Directors, under pressure by the "sixth Director" Miss Warren (Corresponding Secretary), then made a determined effort to put an end to the damage they felt that possession by the Carpenters of all their papers and memorabilia might mean.
+In 1938 she came down to Providence and was told by Gilbert Carpenter Jr. that if she found anything which the Board felt they ought not to have, she should take it away.
 She took the lot, offering payment which was refused.
 On her return to Boston, she prepared documents for the Carpenters to sign, declaring that they had surrendered all their "unauthorized" material and retained no copies; but before the documents were ready she died, and with her died the attempt to deprive the Carpenters further of the material they possessed.
 Although Miss Warren had removed all the material at Providence, the question of copies had not yet been raised during her visit, and the eventual raising of it was cut short by her death.
-Gilbert Jr. therefore ascertained that copies had been retained by a private photostater in Newport, who over a period of months had been photostating, gratis and for love, the whole collection.
-He had indeed retained copies, and within two weeks a whole set was back in the Carpenter household, with the exception of the photographs which Miss Warren had taken away and which the Carpenters had not thought necessary or feasible to photostat.